padosoft/laravel-settings/readme.md

 Persistent on database, fast in memory, application-wide settings for Laravel.

 Performance are not invalidated because settings are automatic cached when retrived from database.
+Da completare docs.

 ## Requirements